thought-machine/dracon/docs/designs/dracon-v2.md

   - PipelineResources are now replaced by Tasks.
 - Kustomize.
   - Tasks:
-    - Prepend containers TODO: should be trivial w/ patches
+    - Prepend containers TODO: should be trivial w/ patches.
+Need to attempt with Components.
     - Add Volumes TODO: should be trivial w/ patches
 - Kustomize Distribution.
+We can use https://github.com/kubernetes-sigs/kustomize/blob/master/examples/remoteBuild.md#url-format

 ## Kustomize